Resilient-Labs/playbook/jekyll.md

 Environment for developing jekyll projects locally.

 ## Setup
-1. Make sure Vagrant and virtual box-sizing are installed.
+1. Make sure Vagrant and Virtual Box are installed.
 2. Clone this repository
 3. Open command prompt to location of the Vagrantfile and run ```vagrant up```
 4. Jekyll and all it's dependencies are installed!